dOrgTech/LL-DAO/README.md

 # LL-DAO
-> Software, templates and best practices for forming and operating Limited Liability DAOs (LL-DAOs).
+> Guidelines, templates and tooling for forming and operating Limited Liability DAOs (LL-DAOs).

 Background
 ----------